reuteras/obsidian-mitre-attack/README.md

 This is a changed version of the original repository [vincenzocaputo/obsidian-mitre-attack](https://github.com/vincenzocaputo/obsidian-mitre-attack).
 Some functions have been removed (create canvas) and some have been added (generating software and campaigns).

+## Use from release

+Download release from GitHub and unzip.
+Place the _MITRE_ folder in your Obsidian vault.

 ## TODO

 - Add more relevant tags and consider prepending tags with **attack** or use **attack/<tag>**.